ebshimizu/stats-of-the-storm/docs/external-db.md

 league.
 Find out more at their website: [Nexus Gaming Series](https://nexusgamingseries.com).

-Extract the directory and set your database path to the folder that has all of the `.db` files in it.
+Extract the directory and set your database path to the folder that has all of the `.ldb` folders in it.
 Congrats!
 You're now a stats wizard.

 ## Loading Comparison Databases
 Stats of the Storm 0.5.0+ allows you to load data from external databases to compare your stats against